Medical expert of the article

 - transfusion treatment;

-- protocol for the use of bicarbonate;
+- protocol for the treatment of acute renal failure;

 - prevention of deep vein thrombosis;